iancotosoto/surveys_dashboard/README.md

 Using Docker and Streamlit, a web dashboard displays survey data and their results.
 The data is stored in PostgreSQL and MongoDB.
 Spark is used for data processing (ETL and OLAP).

 ## Objective
-The Objective of this project is to demonstrate abilities used in data analysis.
+The objective of this project is to demonstrate abilities used in data analysis.

 ## Installation
 1. Build database docker